 After the presidential election of 2017, I found the energy was quite heavy in my heart.
 I felt how separated we were as a country; divided in many ways, including religion, culture, and politics.
 I knew that I needed to come from a place of love with whatever actions and words I chose to use, and that my own capacity to judge others was quite present.
 At this time, I gravitated toward the following mantra, which later became the fourth track on our new album Beloved.

 God, God, the ecstatic experience of bliss of chanting that One’s Name, brings us into a clear state of awareness.

 In the cold winter months that followed the election, we composed the tune for this mantra.
 I felt that it would clear out negative energy and hoped that the melody would support that goal.
 Indeed, I experienced this to be true in the recording process.
-However, I would understand something deeper about this beautiful mantra a full year later, when I came across a certain lecture from Yogi Bhajan, my spiritual teacher.
+However, I would understand something deeper about this beautiful mantra a full year later.

 Ok, let’s take an example to see how this could play out.
 For the person living in an animalistic nature, let’s say he acquires a loaf of bread.
 He either eats it all on the spot or hides it in a safe place to have it later.
 For the person living in a human nature, his neighbor tells him that he’s hungry, and so he decides to share this loaf of bread with him.
 For the person living in an angelic nature, he actually goes out and looks for someone who is hungry and will feed that person.

 After reading this, I then shared these teachings with my daughter.
 As I was doing so, I realized that I would very much like to be living more in my angelic nature.
 I felt this prayer seed into my heart, and the next morning, for the purposes of this blog, I set out to practice a meditation with the mantra Har Har Waaheguru.